pacmad/mysql-jdbc-vaadin/README.md

-# MySQL and Vaadin integration example using Spring JDBC template
+# MySQL and Vaadin integration example using Spring JDBC template1

 This example shows how to build a web UI for an existing MySQL database using plain Java.